undersea-nate/dc_bike_trip_project/dbt/README.md

 ## Tests

-There are also three tests which are used to determine if certain conditions are met in the final dataset.
+There are also two tests which are used to determine if certain conditions are met in the final dataset.

 1. assert_duration_gt_zero.sql - this test simply determines if all observations had durations greater than 0.
 3. assert_yr_lt_2019.sql - this test determines if all observations were collected during or after 2019, which is the start date of this project.